-For timeframes for appointment of various election workers for counties, see Advisory 2017-04: http://www.sos.state.tx.us/elections/laws/advisory2017-04.shtml
+For timeframes for appointment of various election workers for counties, see Advisory 2019-08

 Recommended date to order the lists of registered voters from the county voter registrar.
 The list should include both the voters' residences and mailing addresses in order to conduct early voting by mail.
 (Sec.
 18.006).